Bruce The Elf

 Gail intends to share her knowledge with anyone interested in The Art of Painting on Fabric.

-Lecture "When in Doubt Use Turquoise" and Trunk Show $260.00
+Lecture "When in Doubt Use Turquoise" and Trunk Show $250.00

-For 15 students Gail fee starts at $450.00 (All of Gail's fees are negotiable)
+For 15 students Gail fee starts at $400.00 (All of Gail's fees are negotiable)

-$25.00 per day for each additional student after that.
+$20.00 per day for each additional student after that.

-Gail E. Thomas is currently and has been painting for 51 years, sewing for 46, teaching for 26, and quilting for 11 years.
+Gail E. Thomas is currently and has been painting for 53 years, sewing for 48, teaching for 28, and quilting for 13 years.
 Gail has won many National and International Awards for her Art Quilts. she is one of The Three Sisters with Annette M. Hendricks of Grayslake Illinois and Helen Godden of Canberra Australia.
-Tri- Nation Quilting Sisters.
-Her work can be seen in private and corporate collections in Canada, USA, England, Wales and Australia.

 Come join her, Gail enjoys sharing her knowledge and her LOVE of painting.